Log in

 2012 - Pueblo Community College faculty

 Nominee must be an OTAC member?
-Yes (must currently serve on OTAC committee/board).
+No

 Self-nomination allowed?
-No.
+No

 Multiple winners possible?
-Yes.
+No

 ABOUT OTAC